 At the time I was diagnosed, I didn’t know anyone my age with a chronic illness, and I felt completely isolated.
 After several stress-filled years of trying to cope with chronic pain (while working part-time and taking care of a family), I asked a few online friends I knew that had chronic illness to join me in an online book study, thinking that maybe two or three ladies would join me.
 I hoped for ten, but before I knew it, we had forty-eight ladies participating.
 God-Living Girls was born, and today this group has more than 500 ladies in it.

 I am a nurse and health coach with a passion for helping those with chronic illness.
 I provide one-on-one chronic care coaching services and would love to talk to you more about how I can help you manage life with chronic illness and/or pain.
 For more information about how I can help, contact me at Godlivinggirl1@gmail.com.

-I am so honored that you have come here, and I hope you will feel welcome to contact me for encouragement, resources, or if you just need a listening ear.
+I am so honored that you have come here, and I hope you will feel welcome to contact me for encouragement, resources, or coaching services.
 I may not have all the answers, but I know a God who does.
-I hope I can be an encouragement to you on your journey, but I hope even more so that you will find out that God can sustain you and give you strength for each day.
-Living well with chronic illness truly is a daily process of relying on Him for the grace and strength to keep going.
-We find the most peace as we let God meet our needs each day, one day at a time.
+I hope I can be an encouragement to you on your journey, but I hope even more that you will find the God who truly can sustain you and give you strength for each day.
+Living well with chronic illness is a daily process of relying on Him for the grace and strength to keep going.
+I have found that we find the most peace as we let God meet our needs each day, one day at a time.
 May His peace and presence be your constant companion and guide.